abdinasirh/professional-README-generator/generated.md

 ## Questions

-if you have questions, you can reach me at
+If you have questions, you can reach me at
 * Email: abdinasirduud20@gmail.com
 * Github: https://github.com/abdinasirh